albertbuchard/vite-quart-cross-platform-boilerplate/README.md

 ---

-Enjoy building with Vite and Quart!
+Enjoy building with Vite, Quart, and Electron!

+---

+This README now reflects the updated approach using Electron to manage and package your application across multiple platforms.